nextflow-io/nextflow/docs/config.md

 `docker.enabled`
 : Set this flag to `true` to enable Docker execution (default: `false`).

+`docker.engineOptions`
+: This attribute can be used to provide any option supported by the Docker engine i.e. `docker [OPTIONS]`.

 `docker.envWhitelist`
 : Comma separated list of environment variable names to be included in the container environment.

+`docker.fixOwnership`
+: Fixes ownership of files created by the docker container.

 `docker.legacy`
 : Uses command line options removed since version 1.10.x (default: `false`).

+`docker.mountFlags`
+: Add the specified flags to the volume mounts e.g. `mountFlags = 'ro,Z'`.

+`docker.registry`
+: The registry from where Docker images are pulled.
+It should be only used to specify a private registry server.
+It should NOT include the protocol prefix i.e. `http://`.

+`docker.remove`
+: Clean-up the container after the execution (default: `true`).
+See the [Docker documentation](https://docs.docker.com/engine/reference/run/#clean-up---rm) for details.

+`docker.runOptions`
+: This attribute can be used to provide any extra command line options supported by the `docker run` command.
+See the [Docker documentation](https://docs.docker.com/engine/reference/run/) for details.

 `docker.sudo`
 : Executes Docker run command as `sudo` (default: `false`).

-`docker.tty`
-: Allocates a pseudo-tty (default: `false`).

 `docker.temp`
 : Mounts a path of your choice as the `/tmp` directory in the container.
 Use the special value `auto` to create a temporary directory each time a container is created.

-`docker.remove`
-: Clean-up the container after the execution (default: `true`).
-For details see: <https://docs.docker.com/engine/reference/run/#clean-up---rm> .

-`docker.runOptions`
-: This attribute can be used to provide any extra command line options supported by the `docker run` command.
-For details see: <https://docs.docker.com/engine/reference/run/> .

-`docker.registry`
-: The registry from where Docker images are pulled.
-It should be only used to specify a private registry server.
-It should NOT include the protocol prefix i.e. `http://`.

-`docker.fixOwnership`
-: Fixes ownership of files created by the docker container.

-`docker.engineOptions`
-: This attribute can be used to provide any option supported by the Docker engine i.e. `docker [OPTIONS]`.

-`docker.mountFlags`
-: Add the specified flags to the volume mounts e.g. `mountFlags = 'ro,Z'`
+`docker.tty`
+: Allocates a pseudo-tty (default: `false`).

 Read the {ref}`container-docker` page to learn more about how to use Docker containers with Nextflow.